 An exciting promise of quantum simulators is to study real-time dynamics of scattering processes in nuclear and high-energy physics rooted in the fundamental theory of subatomic constituents, i.e., the Standard Model.
 In order to realize this promise, concrete experimental proposals are needed to prepare complex initial scattering states such as hadronic wave packets.
-As analog quantum simulations based on the Standard-Model Hamiltonians are not vet feasible, in this work we turned to simpler Ising spin models in one spatial dimension, which exhibit some of the salient features of the theory of the strong force in nature, including confinement of elementary excitations into composite bound states, namely hadrons.
-We developed detailed experimental proposals to prepare and scatter meson wave packets in such models with both power-law and exponentially decaying spin-spin couplings, and demonstrated well-resolved inelastic scattering to unbound states in the latter case.
+As analog quantum simulations based on the Standard-Model Hamiltonians are not yet feasible, in this work we turned to simpler Ising spin models in one spatial dimension, which exhibit some of the salient features of the theory of the strong force in nature, including confinement of elementary excitations into composite bound states, namely hadrons.
+We developed detailed experimental proposals to prepare and scatter meson wave packets in such models with both power-law and exponentially decaying spin-spin couplings, and demonstrated wellresolved inelastic scattering to unbound states in the latter case.
 We further investigated the range of the transverse-field strength for which the inelastic channel becomes sufficiently prominent to be resolved in future experiments.

 Beyond the ability to simulate a one-dimensional Ising Hamiltonian, there are a few additional experimental capabilities that are required to execute the proposal outlined in this work.
-If an auxiliary bosonic degree of freedom is coupled to the spins, one may implement our quantum-bus-mediated scheme, provided that the spinboson coupling can be controlled individually at each site.
-If only spin-spin interactions can be controlled. one may use our blockade scheme, provided that sitedependent control of a driven transverse field is available.
+If an auxiliary bosonic degree of freedom is coupled to the spins, one may implement our quantum-bus-mediated scheme, provided that the spin-boson coupling can be controlled individually at each site.
+If only spin-spin interactions can be controlled, one may use our blockade scheme, provided that site-dependent control of a driven transverse field is available.
+Alternatively, in Rydberg arrays, one can use a Rydberg blockade to create bare meson wave packets.
 Additionally, experiments need to implement adiabatic ramps of the transverse field to prepare the wave packets in the full interacting model.
-Control over sitedependent longitudinal fields permits implementation of the pseudo-infinite potential, which reduces the qubit overhead while mitigating the effects of boundaries.
+Control over site-dependent longitudinal fields permits the implementation of the pseudo-infinite potential, which reduces the qubit overhead while mitigating the effects of boundaries.
 Finally, site-resolved spin measurements are required to access final-state probabilities and analyze the scattering channels.
-As an outlook, our protocols can be further combined with entanglement spectroscopy tools [101- 104], provided availability of single- and multi-qubit operations, to analyze entanglement structure of the final state and study net entanglement generation in the collision events.
+As an outlook, our protocols can be further combined with entanglement spectroscopy tools [102-105], provided availability of singleand multi-qubit operations, to analyze entanglement structure of the final state and study net entanglement generation in the collision events.
+Additionally, some of our protocols, such as our wave-packet preparation schemes, may be relevant to meson scattering in other models exhibiting confinement, such as the Ising-Dicke Hamiltonian [106, 107].

 Importantly, studying scattering processes using the protocols of this work involves long simulation times, given the requirement of adiabatic evolution of the free isolated wave packets to interacting colliding wave packets, and a reverse adiabatic evolution to recover wellseparated free wave packets long after the collision.
-Depending on the wave-packet preparation procedure and characteristics of the chosen analog simulator, the entire process may be too long to fit the coherence time of present-day analog simulators.
-Based on the numerical simulations of this work adopted to trapped-ion systems, we find that the blockade state preparation requires $J_0T = 31.5$ to achieve 95% fidelity for creating two wave packets, the bus-mediated state preparation requires 890μ s to achieve 98% fidelity for creating two wave packets, and the rest of scattering (i.e., the two linear adiabatic ramps of the transverse field and evolution with the full Hamiltonian) takes $J_0T = 70 - 160$ in the power-law model and $J_0T = 50 - 100$ in the exponentially decaying model, where the ranges correspond to a range of h^z values studied in this work.
+Depending on the wave-packet preparation procedure and the characteristics of the chosen analog simulator, the entire process may be too long to fit the coherence time of present-day analog simulators.
+Based on the numerical simulations of this work adopted to trapped-ion systems, we find that the blockade state preparation requires $J_0T = 31.5$ to achieve 95% fidelity for creating two wave packets, the bus-mediated state preparation requires $890\mu s$ to achieve 98% fidelity for creating two wave packets, and the rest of scattering (i.e., the two linear adiabatic ramps of the transverse field and evolution with the full Hamiltonian) takes $J_0T = 70 - 160$ in the power-law model and $J_0T = 50 - 100$ in the exponentially decaying model, where the ranges correspond to a range of h^z values studied in this work.